 - 90g sugar-free dark chocolate chips

-- 10g whey protein crispies (or non-dairy substitute like Rice Crispies, puffed rice, pumpkin or sunflower seeds)
+- 10g protein crispies (or you can substitute with quinoa crispies or ike Rice Crispies, puffed rice, pumpkin or sunflower seeds)

 - Preheat the oven to 190°C (170°C) fan.
 Grease a large baking sheet with a little coconut oil.

 - Sift the flour into a mixing bowl.
-Stir in the sugar or chopped dates, egg or flaxseed egg, vanilla extract, chopped nuts, ground flaxseed or protein powder.
+Stir in the coconut sugar, egg or flaxseed egg, vanilla extract, chopped nuts, ground flaxseed or protein powder.

 - Add the melted and cooled cocoa butter/ coconut oil.
 Then add the chocolate chips and protein crispies.
 Mix to form a stiff dough.

 - Shape into 2 logs and flatten on the baking sheet.

 - Bake for 18 mins, then take out of the oven.